 For each of these goals, Kevin also things of what tasks he’ll do that specific day to get closer to achieving them.
 "All that takes about five minutes," he says.

-You don't need a lengthy routine.
+You don't need a lengthy meditation routine.
+Yoga, meditation, journaling, reading or a quiet walk—focus on the outcome, not the practice to get the most out of this special time where you can focus on yourself and center on your heart's content.
 You just need something that helps you set your mind on what you want to focus on for the day, and set your heart and mind in the right attitude for the day.

 4. Move around and hydrate.

+Health is important.
+When you feel great, it will make it all that much easier to handle that alarm.
 You might not be excited about the idea of a morning workout.
 Maybe it's hard enough to just get out of bed, let alone run around the gym.
 But you don't have to lift weights or go for a jog.
 Simply moving around will get your blood flowing and help you get your day started.
-Many successful people start their mornings with a little movement, so here’s a few ideas:
+Many successful people start their mornings with a little movement, so here are a few ideas to add some more health to your life:

 - Kevin Kruse does a daily 20-minute HIIT session on the treadmill.